The Hiccups That Wouldn’t Stop

-What happens when you get hiccups?
-Your “diaphragm,” the muscle between your lungs and your stomach, freaks out.
-Normally it shrinks slowly to make you breathe, but sometimes it gets out of control and pulls a lot faster than it should.
-That makes your vocal chords in your throat snap shut, which makes that silly hiccup sound.
-Holding your breath, drinking water from a glass while upside down, or eating a teaspoon of sugar sometimes stop them, but not always.
-Usually hiccups stop after about 30.
-Then there’s poor Charles Osborne, who started hiccupping one day in 1922 and didn’t stop until 1990!
-Looks like the teaspoon of sugar didn’t work.
+What are hiccups?
+Your “diaphragm,” the muscle between your lungs and your stomach, normally shrinks slowly to make you breathe, but sometimes it freaks out and pulls a lot faster than it should.
+That makes your throat snap shut, which makes that silly hiccup sound.
+Holding your breath, drinking water while upside down, or eating a teaspoon of sugar can stop them – but not always.
+Poor Charles Osborne started hiccuping one day in 1922 and didn’t stop until 1990!

 Wee ones: If you just counted your 5 hiccups, what are all the numbers you said before that?

-Little kids: If you start hiccupping twice today, and take 2 teaspoons of sugar each time, how many teaspoons of sugar do you get to eat?
-Bonus: If you hiccup on 10 days straight and it all starts on a Tuesday, what’s your last day of hiccupping?
+Little kids: If you start hiccuping twice today, and take 2 teaspoons of sugar each time, how many teaspoons of sugar do you get to eat?
+Bonus: If you hiccup on 10 days straight and it all starts on a Tuesday, what’s your last day of hiccuping?

-Big kids: If Charles Osborne hiccupped from 1922 to 1990, how many years was that?
-Bonus: If he hiccupped 2,000 times each year, how many hiccups did he have in total?
-(Hint if needed: What if he hiccupped just twice each year…and then how does 2,000 a year change that?)
+Big kids: If Charles Osborne hiccuped from 1922 to 1990, how many years was that?
+Bonus: If he hiccuped 2,000 times each year, how many hiccups did he have in total?
+(Hint if needed: What if he hiccuped just twice each year…and then how does 2,000 a year change that?)

 Answers: